Updated: Jul 9

 The nature of today’s schools: When I see the endless marches of repetition and compliance required of students today, even in the so-called “good schools,” I completely sympathize with students who look at this offer and opt out.
 Maybe boys find school unmotivating because it’s entirely reasonable to find drudgery unmotivating.
 And maybe they’re less interested in college in part because the prospect of continuing that experience for four more years, at great cost, doesn’t sound so appealing.
 Of course, girls have to live with this system as well, but they seem to fare better in it.
 Uninspired repetition is bad for them, too, but maybe not as bad as it is for boys.

 Underprotectiveness: While we teach our girls (somewhat accurately, unfortunately) that danger lies around every corner, we’re much less protective of our boys.
-Girls of warned of events that can scar them for life, but boys are expected to “walk it off.”
+Girls are warned of events that can scar them for life, but boys are expected to “walk it off.”
 Maybe boys are getting that message and taking it too far.

 There are quite a few things we can do to make things better, but one prerequisite is to take the plight of boys seriously.
 I’m not convinced that we do.
 Right now the percentage of female college students is closing in on 60%,and we’re looking at imbalances in high school graduation rates, degrees conferred, and more.
 If the situation were reversed, we might view it as a serious problem, and we did when rampant sexism of a kind that would be totally unacceptable today was keeping women from opportunities that they deserved.
-And of course, the progress we’ve made towards giving females more equal opportunities is a treasured accomplishment.
+And of course, the progress we’ve made towards giving females better opportunities is a treasured accomplishment.
 We’re not going to make society better by making it harder for females to succeed.
 I’m just suggesting that the plight of males counts as well, and that maybe we don’t take it as seriously as we should.

-That seriousness gap could be influenced by the fact that basically no one is intentionally slanting the playing fields against boys, as they used to against girls.
+The low priority that boys’ struggles seem to have could be influenced by the fact that basically no one is intentionally slanting the playing fields against boys, as they used to against girls.
 It’s not like the colleges are setting a ceiling on the percentage of males they admit.
 Intentional discrimination tends to provoke a stronger response.
 Rather, the gap in seriousness, like the gap in performance, is the consequence of other, subtle, societal factors.
 Ask yourself, when you see an appeal for charitable giving, are you are likely to see a suffering boy as you are to see a suffering girl?
 When the media mobilizes awareness about a missing person, isn’t that person almost always a girl?
 Don’t we expect boys not to complain about their problems?
 For these reasons and others, it’s really not clear that we take boys’ suffering as seriously.

 Now, just to be 100% clear, I’m not arguing for less compassion for girls.
 Let’s just not neglect boys.
 Extending concern is part of our moral duty, and that’s not enough, doing so also makes sense for societal stability.
 Look at the track record when a country has a large number of unemployed young men.
 Bad things happen.
 If we’re looking towards a future in which millions of young men are going to have a harder time finding a keeping a job in the modern economy, then we’re playing with fire, and all of this is before driverless cars become dominant and throw millions of men out of work.
 We need to get ahead of this trend and build an educational system in which everyone can thrive.